Providing wrongful death defense counsel to businesses and insureds involved in pre-litigation and litigation matters

 Why Hire Ghantous Law Corporation?

-With close to 20 years of litigation experience, we can provide solid and accurate counsel in the interpretation of rights and legal obligations of any dispute as they occur, and by retaining counsel before litigation commences, you can more likely ensure the successfully defense or the avoidance of costly litigation entirely.
+With over 20 years of litigation experience, we can provide solid and accurate counsel in the interpretation of rights and legal obligations of any dispute as they occur, and by retaining counsel before litigation commences, you can more likely ensure the successfully defense or the avoidance of costly litigation entirely.
 We have successfully defeated these types of claims by presenting a strong wrongful death defense and by filing motions that end the case before they get to the discovery phase.

 Often times wrongful death defense claims can trigger the duty to defend found in a homeowner’s or commercial general liability policy.
 We regularly represent insureds who have successfully tendered the cost of the defense to their insurers or indemnitors and know what carriers need to make a proper coverage determination.
 As exception counsel for the top business insurers in the United States, we comply with all individual litigation management guidelines required by these insurers so that there is no interruption to a proactive defense of the lawsuit while the firm attempts to shift the cost of the defense to someone other than you.